HaroldMills/Vesper/docs/tutorial.rst

       A job page for a failed job.

-   The job fails because it attempts to create a new station whose name is the same as that of an existing station, but Vesper requires that the names of stations be unique.
+   The job fails because it attempts to create a new station whose name is the same as that of an existing station.
+That's not allowed, however: Vesper requires that the names of stations be unique.
 When a job fails, it usually raises an *exception* that includes information about the failure.
 The log for the failed job includes this information